shkschneider/git_scripts/DOCUMENTATION.md

 diff
 ----

-Shows current changes from Wording Directory to Index.
+Shows current changes from Workspace to Index.
 Can you changes from Index to Staging Area using `--cached`.

 > git diff